berkeley-cdss/course-site-quarto-lite/README.md

 This repository contains a minimal Quarto-based template for class website.
 You can see a preview of it at [https://berkeley-scf.github.io/course-site-quarto-lite](https://berkeley-scf.github.io/course-site-quarto-lite).
 This template is intended to be forked and altered for other courses.

+For instructors: please see [these instructions in the section below](https://github.com/berkeley-scf/course-site-quarto-lite#instructions-for-course-staff) on how to use this repository.

 ## Capabilities of this Quarto-based Template

 - Create a basic class website by modifying content online at github.com or in a GitHub repository.